Mitsumasa Yonai: Emperor's trust

-Emperor Shōwa trusted Yonai's strong moral character.
+Emperor Shōwa (Hirohito) trusted Yonai's strong moral character.
 By July 1944, the situation of World War II was apparently against Japan.
 As for this difficult circumstance, the Imperial Japanese Navy was in a confusion.
 Supreme commanders of the Imperial Japanese Navy decided to appoint Yonai as the Minister of Navy because he had popularity and charisma enough to unite the Imperial Japanese Navy, although Yonai had already retired.
 To assign Yonai as the Minister of Navy, the Emperor's consent was necessary.
 Meanwhile, Admiral Suetsugu was also a candidate.
 The Emperor selected Yonai because Suetsugu was famous for his ambition, and allowed Yonai to be the Minister of Navy even though he was no longer in active service.
 This appointment demonstrated Shōwa's trust in Yonai because he is the only one person in the Imperial Japanese Navy's history to return from retirement and be posted to the supreme position as the Minister of Navy.
 After the Imperial Japanese Navy was defeated, the Emperor called Yonai to the palace.
 The Emperor amiably invited Yonai to have lunch together.
 After that, the Emperor said, "I really appreciated your duty and effort not to begin the war.
 I think we are not going to meet often like before".
 He put a pen and inkstone into a case and said, "These are the things that I have used.
 I would like to present this as a gift to you."
 This action is extremely rare because having presented the belongings of the Emperor is the supreme honor and the utmost expression of amiability.